← Back to .knowledge

 node .knowledge/tools/search-knowledge.js "auth trust"

-Local knowledge search returns matching artifacts with file paths the agent can inspect.
+Local knowledge search returns matching files with paths the agent can inspect.

 .knowledge/search/index.json and matched source files